Evolution of Modesty & Gender Biased Nudity Norms

 Modesty is based on one of the most primitive emotions – fear, fear of causing disgust.
 Humans covered the sacro-pubic region of the body not merely to being the sexual centre, but also as being the excretory centre.
 Eminent physiologist C. Richet’s elaborate study of disgust (“Les Causes du Dégofit,” L’Homme et l’Intelligence, 1884) explains that the digestive and sexual excretions and secretions, being either useless or, in accordance with wide-spread primitive ideas, highly dangerous, the genito-anal region became a concentrated focus of disgust.
 The well-marked horror of dirt is observed even among many lower mammals, as well as among birds and insects.

 The fear of causing disgust is quite distinct from that of losing a sexual lure or breaking a rule of social etiquette—played a significant part in earliest development of modesty in early humans.
-Even in 21st century, most people are hesitant of rectal examination than genital due to the fear of causing disgust.
-Among civilized people, also, it may be added, the final and invincible seat of modesty is not always around the pubes, but the anus.
+Even in 21st century, it may be added, the final and invincible seat of modesty is not always around the pubes, but the anus.
+More people are hesitant of rectal examination than genital due to the fear of causing disgust.

 Many psychologists, including Sergi, have regarded origin of modesty as the result of clothing and not origin of clothing as a result of modesty needs (“Dolore e Piacere,” 1894, pp. 209-212.)
 When humans wore clothes to protect themselves against the harsh environment, the clothes also protected them from not causing disgust to fellow people, thereby developing the sense of modesty.

 It is important to not confuse physical modesty with shyness or shame.
 Shame and shyness are psychological emotions which can be observed with or without covering the body parts.
-Modesty norms and expression of modesty are physical traits that vary within cultures and societies
+Physical modesty expressions vary with norms of cultures and societies.

 DEVELOPMENT OF SEXUAL ELEMENT IN MODESTY

 Stanley Hall and Allin (“The Psychology of Tickling,” American Journal of Psychology, p.
 31, 1897) explain that covering specific parts of body covered irradiates a sense of sexual curiosity to heterosexual members of the opposite gender (& homosexual members of the same gender).